flow-ai/hackathon/README.md

 $ python app.py
 ```

-Use ngrok to tunnel your local service to the web
+Open a new window and cd to the directory of your project, then use ngrok to tunnel your local service to the web:

 ```
 $ ./ngrok http 5000